LiveGameDesign/LiveGameDesign.github.io/_posts/2019-02-05-Live-Modeling.md

 * **Applicable.** examples and material to learn how to apply the tools

-Here we demonstrate a new live programming environment for Machinations, a Domain-Specific Language for game economies.
+Here we demonstrate a new live programming environment for Micro-Machinations [2, 3, 4], a Domain-Specific Language for game economies that adds the programming language dimension to the design notation of Machinations [5].
 The tool supports simultaneously editing and running models, which enables immediate prototyping and continuous play testing.
-Ferdy van den Hoed (a bachelor student at the AUAS) built the front-end in Unity, while Riemer van Rozen built the back-end, a new C#-based library which is also embeddable in games that is based on prior research [1].
+Ferdy van den Hoed (a bachelor student at the AUAS) built the front-end in Unity.
+Riemer van Rozen built the back-end, a new C#-based library which is also embeddable in games that is based on prior research [1].
 As a result, games developed in Unity might profit from a built-in editor, though the final goal is platform independent remote manipulation.

 **Simple Model.**